 Do not put any barriers in front of a consumer looking to spend money.

 Making the shopping-buying-checkout process simple and easy will significantly increase eCommerce orders.

 Allow people to navigate to and from their cart easily without losing their place, and provide supplemental product and accessory suggestions that will not only drive sales and profitability but will increase satisfaction as well.

 According to an Invodo study, online shoppers are 1.8x more likely to buy after viewing a video.

 Videos are a great way to showcase your products, and there are a number of ways to use the moving image to help sell your product.
 Demonstration videos are great for products that are complex, intricate, or new-to-the-world products.
 Video banners are great for a variety of products.
-Advertisement videos are fantastic to include if they are humorous or supplemental to other ads, such as the John Hancock Financial ad campaign that ran last year.
-This was a clever idea that could work even better in an e-commerce context.
+Advertisement videos are fantastic to include if they are humorous or supplemental to other ads but leveraging video for products can excite and convince customers to buy.

 Amazon has been using animated images of women modeling their designer line of dresses on the corresponding product pages for a few years now.
 This is a great application of video for apparel, as many women find it helpful to see how the dress fits at various angles and while moving.

 Modcloth takes a different approach.
 Their customers model the products that they have bought.
 This is a brilliant crowdsource model that not only saves Modcloth time and money, but it engages their customers on social media platforms and gives them an opportunity to see their products in the “real world.”
 Brilliant.

 To take this one step further, imagine having a live feed that pulls from your customers' social media accounts that showcases your products.
 This is a great way to create customer advocates and provides "social proof" of your brand and products.